-At Devizes: Accommodation is available free of charge, in Scout Headquarters and/or the Corn Exchange in Devizes on Thursday night.
-Entrants in the Senior Doubles race will have the use of the Scout Headquarters on Good Friday night only.
+At Devizes: Accommodation is available free of charge to all Stages entrants and supporters in the Scout Headquarters and the Corn Exchange on Thursday night.
+Entrants and supporters in the Senior Doubles race will have the use of only the Scout Headquarters on Good Friday night.
 Sleeping bags will be necessary.
 Under no circumstances may boats be taken into the buildings.
 Crews must rise in time to clean up and put all refuse in the bin provided.
 Please note there is no access to the Corn Exchange after 10 pm as the doors are locked at that time.

-Devizes' Tourist Information Office: - 01380 729408
+Devizes Tourist Information Office: - 01380 729408

-At Newbury: Camping is available at the Northcroft Leisure Centre for all competitors in the 'Stages' event, in the case of Junior Doubles this is compulsory.
+At Newbury: Camping is available at the Northcroft Leisure Centre for all competitors in the 'Stages' Event; in the case of Junior Doubles this is compulsory.

 Newbury Tourist Information Office: - 01635 30267

-At Marlow: Camping is available at Longridge Scout Boating Centre for all competitors in the 'Stages' event, in the case of Junior Doubles this is compulsory.
+At Marlow: Camping is available at Longridge Scout Boating Centre for all competitors in the 'Stages' event; in the case of Junior Doubles this is compulsory.
 No pets on site.

 Marlow Tourist Information Office: -01628 483597

-At Ham (Thames Young Mariners): Camping is available at Thames Young Mariners for all competitors in the 'Stages' event, in the case of Junior Doubles this is compulsory.
+At Ham (Thames Young Mariners): Camping is available at Thames Young Mariners for all competitors in the 'Stages' event; in the case of Junior Doubles this is compulsory.
 Richmond Tourist Information Office: - 0208 940 9125